passcod/nompose/SPEC.md

 Termpose only has a single, complex, type: the **s-list**.

-“Complex” here is used to mean that it is made of separate parts while being a whole, rather than a single value.
-It is not a commentary on complexity.
+“Complex” here is used to mean that it is made of separate parts while being a whole, rather than a simple type made of a single value.

 An s-list has three fields, _all of which are optional_: